clarkfitzg/phd_research/hadoop/notes.md

 This time used it only through hive.

-Time taken is 5841 seconds = 97 minutes.
+Time taken is 5841 seconds = 97 minutes for the uncompressed Parquet file.
 Not bad.

 Thu Jul 20 11:54:40 PDT 2017